zhangr2021/LitMT_eval/README.md

   - [MT evlaution](#)

  #### News:
  - 29/Oct/2024: We release student annotation and metric evaluation datasets.
+ - code & other dataset is coming soon

 ## LitEval-Corpus: